What is the International Freight Assistance Mechanism?

 Eligibility for products supported by IFAM is determined by a set of overarching principles rather than by specific commodities.
 These principles determine eligibility based on Australian-made or produced products that are:

-- products that could not be sent by an alternative to airfreight without losing their essential product characteristics or value
+- could not be sent by an alternative to airfreight without losing their essential product characteristics or value

-- goods that have a limited shelf life or are required to meet a sudden or immediate need.
+- have a limited shelf life or are required to meet a sudden or immediate need.

 - Otherwise deemed to be in the national interest

 IFAM is not limited to agriculture and seafood goods.
 Any products meeting the above principles may be considered for IFAM support.